 - John Peters, Morningstar – 6-7% nominal (4-5% real) returns for S&P 500 over the next few decades

 - Matt Coffina, Morningstar – Equity returns no more than 6-8% over long run

-There are other several other forecasts there, with an average of much lower expected returns vs. the past 100+ years.
+There are several other forecasts with an average of much lower expected returns vs. the past 100+ years.
 Nominal stock returns since 1871 have been about 9%/yr.
 In the great bull market of 1982-2001 they were almost 14%/yr.
 The numbers above don’t look too bad, but I believe they may be too optimistic given where we are now.
 Why?